mikekshum/defi-trading-service/README.md

 # DeFi Trading Service
 It's my cover-letter / Deveveloper diary.
 I hope it finds you in good shape.  **DevOps**, and **launch instructions** are **down below**!

 This is an **"enterprise" solution** for the test technical specification I was given.
-A microservice for fetching on-chain data and implementing "Web3 Math".
+A microservice for fetching on-chain data and implementing Web3 Math.
 I built it following SOLID architecture principles with decoupling of concepts, layers, logging and more.
 This project is **created from scratch**, using best practices and experience I've earned throughout my professional life.

 In this project **AI was used only for validation of ideas and some testing applications**.
 All the decisions, architecture, logic and codebase **was written by me personally**.
 Even though using AI to structurally access information is a modern way for getting it done in any field, I decided to avoid it to show my technical vision and ability to comprehend and build reliable, durable and robust systems.

-## Preface
-First of all, thank you for this assignment.
-It reminded me that I really enjoy working in the Blockchain space, building meaningful software that focuses on design, purpose, and robustness, rather than just meeting deadlines or cutting corners as it happens in outsourcing.

-Over the past days, I dived a bit into 1inch, your team, and your products.
-I’m genuinely interested.
-You have a unique vibe, incredible success, and an outstanding future.
-I would love to contribute long-term.
-With the right environment, I’m confident I can bring real value and serve the team well.

-I’m not interested in moonlighting or big-tech, so if I get your offer, I’ll accept it immediately and move to Dubai in a matter of days.
-I love working from office so if it's acceptable, I'm eager to work on-site as much as possible to be inside the creative process.
-You would get a loyal, motivated team member for years, fully committed to helping 1inch evolve further.

-Ok, let's start

 ## Development Process
 This assignment was a simplified slice of a DeFi trading backend.
 I treated it as a real enterprise service: structured DTOs, explicit request/response validation, Swagger docs, clean separation of infrastructure adapters <–> service <–> transport, robust config, custom logging, advanced exception handling.

-In production systems like yours, this approach scales into dozens of modules and hundreds of error types, but the principles stay the same: separation, observability, consistency.
+In production systems, this approach scales into dozens of modules and hundreds of error types, but the principles stay the same: separation, observability, consistency.

 So I tried to demonstrate how I design production-grade, maintainable systems even for small scopes.
 And I'm a fan of it.
 This is very far from ideal but in 2 days I built a nice foundation and a boilerplate for maintainable service: